How Long Does it Take for HHC to Kick In?

 What is HHC?

 HHC stands for hexahydrocannabinol, a cannabinoid that we have known about since the 1940s.
-HHC was first discovered (or created) when an American chemist, Roger Adams, used a process known as hydrogenation to create HHC from THC.
-HHC is made by converting it from THC using special scientific processes.
+HHC was first discovered (or created) by American chemist, Roger Adams, via a process known as hydrogenation.
+Essentially, HHC is made by adding hydrogen atoms to THC.

 Does HHC Have THC?

-Technically speaking, although HHC is made from THC, it should not contain any of it.
-The hydrogenation process that it takes to create HHC from THC effectively changes the chemical or atomic structure of THC into HHC.
+Although HHC is made from THC, it should not contain any of it.
+The hydrogenation process that creates HHC from THC effectively changes the chemical or atomic structure of THC into HHC.
+So, it makes sense that after complete conversion, HHC should not contain THC.

-Although THC is made from HHC, the THC has been converted.
-It should therefore not contain any THC.
 That said, its effects may still be somewhat similar to that of THC.
-Although it can still get you high and provide you with benefits, it’s technically not THC.
+Despite being psychoactive (it can still get you high) and provide you with THC-like benefits, it's technically not THC.

 What is the Difference Between HHC and THC?